OrionJoshi/DevOps/README.md

 3. InSVN if we want to impliment branch we have to create a new directory

    we have to copy all files manually, which is very difficult activity, time cosuming activity

+a.)
+Is git creating a new directory?
+- No git wont create any new directry

+b) Is git copy all files from parent to child?
+  No git wont copy all file from parents to child

+But It is logical duplication of files.Not physically(see the difference between files of project while switching branches)

+In any branch the head is pointing to last commit of that branch

+NOTE: Switching from one branch to another just head pointer changes not the files and brectrioes create to seperate branch

+That is why git branching wont required any efforts.
+It is very speedy

+Branch information
+.git/refs/heads/master or(branch in which you switch)